dynatrace-oss/barista/src/lib/input/README.md

 ---
-type: 'component'
+title: 'Input fields'
+description: 'An input field allows to enter various types of data.'
+postid: input
+identifier: 'If'
+category: 'components'
+public: true
+wiki: ***REMOVED***
+contributors:
+  dev:
+    - thomas.pink
+    - jordi.masramon
+  ux:
+    - raphaela.raudaschl
+related:
+  - 'form-field'
+  - 'inline-editor'
+  - 'validation'
+tags:
+  - 'input fields'
+  - 'input'
+  - 'textarea'
+  - 'edit'
+  - 'forms'
+  - 'validation'
 ---

-# Input & Textarea

-`dtInput` is a directive that applies Dynatrace styling to native `<input>` and `<textarea>` elements and allows them to work with `<dt-form-field>`.
+`dtInput` is a directive that applies styling to native `<input>` and `<textarea>` elements and allows them to work with `<dt-form-field>`.

 <docs-source-example example="InputDefaultExample"></docs-source-example>

+<docs-source-example example="InputTextareaExample"></docs-source-example>

 ## Imports

-You have to import the `DtInputModule` when you want to use `dtInput`:
+You have to import the `DtInputModule` when you want to use `dtInput`.

 ```typescript
 @NgModule({